Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 * **service** -- The ID of a service asset for which the order is being executed, when applicable.
 The backend system will look up the ID of the vendor who is associated with this asset.

-Here is an illustration of what order properties might look like:
+Here is an illustration of what the order properties response could look like:

 ```
 {